 The first split unlearning is proposed by \citeauthor{cao2015towards} \cite{cao2015towards}.
 They split the original learning algorithms into a summation form.
 In a regular machine learning form, the model directly learns from the training dataset.
 However, in the summation form, they first train a small number of constituent models, which learn from several parts of the full trainset and then aggregate these intermediate models as the final learning model.
 So that when unlearning, they only need to retrain the constituent model that contains the information of erased data.
 It can efficiently speed up retraining time and reduce computation costs.
-In \cite{cao2015towards}, the authors indicated that support vector machines, naive Bayes classifiers, k-means clustering, and many machine learning algorithms could be implemented in a summation form to reduce the retraining cost.
+In \cite{cao2015towards}, the authors indicated that support vector machines, naive Bayes classifiers, k-means clustering, and many ML algorithms could be implemented in a summation form to reduce the retraining cost.
 The statistical query (SQ) learning \cite{kearns1998efficient} guarantees the summation form.
-Although algorithms in Probably Approximately Correct (PAC) setting can be converted to the SQ learning setting, a huge amount of complex models, such as DNNs, cannot be converted to SQ learning efficiently.
+Although algorithms in the Probably Approximately Correct (PAC) setting can transform to the SQ learning setting, many complex models, such as DNNs, cannot be efficiently converted to SQ learning.